 Now, it’s evident that this ad would be the single weirdest Father Ted work to attempt to reconcile with the canon.
 In other words, it’s that time again: how can we reconcile it with the canon?
 The first possibility that springs to mind is that this is a What-If, an Elseworlds story, set in a parallel Craggy Island where things are a little bit different.
 This is contradicted by Morgan’s performance, however, as his line delivery actively emphasises how strange these events are: “I’m Professor Ted Crilly.”
 None of this tells us who or what Ted is diegetically addressing: possibilities include a straightforward unseen viewpoint character; a camera crew filming some sort of documentary (perhaps even the Faith of Our Fathers lads, returning for a follow-up); the audience themselves, with Ted’s new scientific mastery bringing (or being brought by) metafictional awareness; or thin air, with Ted talking to no-one, having lost his mind entirely.
 All solid explanations.

 Placing the ad chronologically is tricky.
 This sort of immense weirdness is so narrative-breaking that it can generally only be placed at the end of a series (so that no-one has to attempt a continuation) or the beginning (so that it can be what creates a story in the first place).
 We can see Father Stone’s painting on the wall behind Ted, so this can’t be a prequel: no, this needs to happen after the events of “Going to America”, both because its unprecedentedly wacky events fit the projected trajectory of what the fourth series might have been like, and because there’s basically just no going back to normality from here.
 So, what happened to Ted?
 How did he become an inventor capable of manipulating and transferring human consciousness?
 What was his doctorate in, and at what institute did he receive it?
 Is he actually a renegade Time Lord who used a Chameleon Arch to transform himself into a human as part of some grand adventure, and is now celebrating his reawakened true identity by gleefully, disorientedly experimenting with some Gallifreyan technology?
-In lieu of an official Professor Ted spin-off sci-fi sitcom, I’m afraid I’ll just have to assume that Father Ted Crilly is actually an unseen past or future incarnation of the Doctor, and that the sprawling infinity of stories comprising Doctor Who is actually just an elaborate shaggy-dog-story Father Ted sequel (or prequel).
-His theft of the Lourdes fund echoes his theft of the TARDIS, a spontaneous defining act that represents the rebellious escapism at the heart of the character, while any memories Ted has of a human family or life before St Colum’s seminary are artificial, implanted by the Chameleon Arch to help him blend in with his adopted civilisation.
-The Catholic Church is the closest thing Earth has to Gallifrey, so where else would he end up?
-And is it really a coincidence that Ted should so physically resemble a mixture between the Second and Third Doctors, whose transition was never depicted on-screen?
+In lieu of an official Professor Ted spin-off sci-fi sitcom, I’m afraid I’ll just have to assume that Father Ted Crilly is actually an unseen past or future incarnation of the Doctor, and that the sprawling infinity of stories comprising Doctor Who is actually just an elaborate shaggy-dog-story Father Ted sequel (or prequel), the most beloved shows of these two islands revealed as aspects of something greater.
+His theft of the Lourdes fund echoes and reiterates his theft of the TARDIS, a spontaneous defining act that represents the rebellious escapism at the heart of the character, while any memories Ted has of a human family or life before St Colum’s seminary are artificial, implanted by the Chameleon Arch to help him blend in with his adopted civilisation.
+The Catholic Church is the closest thing Earth has to Gallifreyan civilisation, as well as being predicated entirely on the temporary incarnation of a cosmic being in human form, so where else would he end up?
+And is it really a coincidence that Ted should so closely resemble a physical mixture between the Second and Third Doctors, whose transition was never depicted on-screen?
 Perhaps he’s an intermediate incarnation, the Hurt to their McGann and Eccleston, or even a Watcher of sorts, experiencing a kind of purgatorial exile following his trial in The War Games.
+Yes, clearly this is the truth of Season 6B.
 Meanwhile, Father Dick Byrne is the Master, likely retaining his Time Lord memories but choosing to go incognito to torment his rival.
-The idea of Ted as the Doctor certainly makes sense of the old Starship Roisín radio sketches, which literally featured Arthur Mathews as an earlier, space-faring incarnation of Ted.
-And on a similar note, didn’t Neil Hannon briefly step in to portray both shows’ protagonists, performing “My Lovely Horse” as Ted and “Song for Ten” as the Doctor?
+The idea of Ted as the Doctor is certainly supported by the old Starship Roisín radio sketches, which literally featured Arthur Mathews as an earlier, space-faring incarnation of Ted.
+And on a similar note, didn’t Neil Hannon briefly step in to portray both shows’ protagonists, performing “My Lovely Horse” as Ted and “Song for Ten” as the Doctor, revealing their true inner voices to be one and the same?
 It’s all so obvious in retrospect: the true canon is Father Who.

-(Alternatively: speaking of Doctor Who, isn’t there something freakishly fortuitous in the fact that they just happened to shoot footage in which another actor “becomes” the new Ted?
-O’Hanlon has the skills for it, as he proved by playing the Ted-like straight man in Wide Open Spaces, Mathews’s 2009 film.
-Imagine if the fourth series had opened with the mind-swap ad, relaunching the show with O’Hanlon as the Fourth Ted… now picture a multi-Ted episode starring O’Hanlon, Mathews, and Hannon, with archive footage of Morgan…)
+(And speaking of Doctor Who, isn’t there something freakishly fortuitous in the fact that Hat Trick just happened to shoot footage in which another actor “becomes” the new Ted?
+O’Hanlon has the skills for it, as he proved by playing the Ted-like straight man in Mathews’s 2009 film Wide Open Spaces.
+Imagine if the fourth series had opened with the mind-swap ad, relaunching the show with O’Hanlon as the new Ted…)

 You’re still reading?
 OK.
 There’s another subtext here.
-Professor Ted is obviously meant to be wearing a lab coat, but the framing makes it hard to tell if it actually is one – presumably the team just grabbed the first white garment they found in the prop department.
-Combined with the fact that they left Ted’s collar on, the overall impression isn’t laboratorial so much as heavenly: like the denizens of the afterlife in Bill & Ted’s Bogus Journey, Ted seems decked out in a shining, perfected version of what his regular clothing happened to be; an inverted negative of the flawed, black-haired, leather-clad Father Trendy, calling back to the flawless white Ted wore in his recurring daydream of Las Vegas (perhaps, in truth, a dream of heaven).
-And, of course, the date advertised here for the series premiere is the original one – before the series was pushed back to 13th March out of respect, quite possible making this ad the last Father Ted material to air during the actor’s lifetime.
-On one hand, it’s a bitter reminder of a happier time – a world where Morgan could cheerfully advertise the new episodes as if he would live to see them.
-On the other, it gives us the image of Morgan, beaming at us one last time, dressed like a pop-culture depiction of a good soul in heaven, engaging one last time with his audience in the effortless manner that always characterised so much of his work.
+Professor Ted is obviously wearing a lab coat or something similar, but we don’t get a very good look at it.
+Combined with the fact that he still has his collar on, the overall impression isn’t laboratorial so much as heavenly: like the denizens of the afterlife in Bill & Ted’s Bogus Journey, Ted seems decked out in a shining, perfected version of what his regular clothing happened to be; an inverted negative of the flawed, black-haired, leather-clad Father Trendy, calling back to the gleaming white Ted wore in his recurring daydream of Las Vegas (perhaps, in truth, a dream of heaven).
+And, of course, the date advertised here for the series premiere is the original one – before the series was pushed back to 13th March out of respect, quite possibly making this ad the last Father Ted material to air during Morgan’s lifetime.
+On one hand, it’s a bitter reminder of a happier time – a world where the actor could cheerfully advertise the new episodes as if he would live to see them.
+On the other, it gives us the image of Morgan beaming at us again, dressed like a pop-culture depiction of a good soul in heaven, engaging one last time with his audience in the effortless manner that always characterised so much of his work.
 Unlike the episodes, and even most of the other sketches and ads, there’s no threat or tension here.
 Sci-fi strangeness, yet, but it’s played entirely for gentle laughs, and never seems like even a mild problem.
 Ted is, perhaps for the first time, purely happy.